 Teeth whitening isn’t just for the rich and famous anymore.
 Everyone seems to be seeking out ways to make their teeth look whiter and brighter.
 Visit any grocery or drugstore, and you will find multiple shelves filled with tooth whitening products.
-Similarly, beauty magazines, blogs, and websites often contain articles on DIY or “natural” tooth whitening options.
+Similarly, beauty magazines, blogs, and websites often contain articles on DIY or “natural” whitening treatments for teeth.

 Here’s a list of common myths about whitening teeth.
 Do any of them come as a big surprise?
 Have you tried any of these remedies in the past?